mb1313/mb1313/README.md

   * Automated Release Process
   * API Smoke Tests via Jenkins

-* May-Dec 2022: I was fortunate to land a 7 month co-op at [**Mastercard**](https://www.mastercard.ca/en-ca.html) in Vancouver on the Decision Management Platform.
+* <ins>May-Dec 2022</ins>: I was fortunate to land a 7 month co-op at [**Mastercard**](https://www.mastercard.ca/en-ca.html) in Vancouver on the Decision Management Platform.
 During this mostly remote experience, I gained skills in the following areas:

   * Maven Framework
   * Oracle SQL